 Coffee grounds are a common byproduct and are often times of interest to mushroom cultivators.
 In general, coffee grounds are not a preferred substrate due to their tendency to be excessively wet and prone to contamination.
 Oyster mushrooms, in particular our Pink and PoHuTM varieties, are the best candidates for coffee ground experimentation.

 Many mushroom varieties can be easily cultivated on sawdust-based blocks.
 They can be the simplest introduction to mushroom growing and a wonderful way to try Shiitake, Oyster, Lion's Mane, Comb Tooth, Reishi, and Chestnut mushrooms.
 Single units (Table Top Farms) are available as and come equipped with their very own humidity tent for easy indoor growing and gifting.
 We also offer 8-Block Sets that are typically grown in indoor fruiting rooms under controlled conditions.

 Some growers elect to make their own ready-to-fruit mushroom blocks.
 We offer low-tech block kits that come with everything you need to get started if you're entering block production.
-Otherwise, on a more commercial scale we offer grain spawn and grain masters of our block varieties for inoculating self-prepared substrate (if you are interested in purchasing a grain master, please call us).
+Otherwise, on a more commercial scale we offer grain spawn and grain masters of our block varieties for inoculating self-prepared substrate.